gianniosgeorgios/-BattleShipGame/README.md

 ## How to Install

-1. Make sure that you have install JavaFx to your pc.
+1. Make sure that you have JavaFx installed on your pc.
 If not, click [here](https://openjfx.io/openjfx-docs/#install-javafx).
 2. Download the package `GameBattleship.jar` from this git-repo.
 3. Open in Terminal and type: <br/>
 `java --module-path "path_to\javafx-sdk-15.0.1\lib" --add-modules javafx.controls,javafx.fxml -jar GameBattleship.jar"`